This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

 - If you add more than 20 labels to a resource, all labels become invalid.
 You must remove excess labels for the remaining labels to take effect.

 Terms of Service You must read and select Terms of Service for Serverless Kubernetes before you create the cluster.

 - On the right side of the page, click Create Cluster.
 In the Confirm message, click OK to start the deployment.

 What to do next

 After the cluster is created, you can find the ASK cluster on the Clusters page in the console.

-On the Clusters page, find the new cluster and click Details in the Actions column.
-On the cluster details page, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.
+On the Clusters page, find the cluster that you created and click Details in the Actions column.
+On the details page, click the Basic Information tab to view basic information about the cluster and click the Connection Information tab to view information about how to connect to the cluster.